Top 45+ AWS Glue Interview Questions And Answers

 Partitioning in AWS Glue is a technique to divide data into subsets based on certain columns, such as date, region, or any other key business dimension.
 This is particularly useful for organizing data stored in Amazon S3 in a way that makes it more manageable and query-efficient.
 Partitioning benefits include faster data processing and query performance, as jobs and queries can scan only relevant partitions instead of the entire dataset, reducing the amount of data read and processed.
 This leads to lower computing costs and quicker insights.
 AWS Glue can automatically detect and create partitions in the Data Catalog, simplifying data management and access.

-88. How do you debug and troubleshoot AWS Glue ETL jobs?
+88. How to debug and troubleshoot AWS Glue ETL jobs?

 Ans: